hagarshmuely/OpenCHAIR-Verbs/README.md

 - **Dataset**: Annotated video clips or images labeled with chair-related verbs.
 - **Code**: Scripts for preprocessing, training baseline models, and evaluation.
-- **Documentation**: Instructions for usage, dataset format, and contribution guidelines.

 ## Dataset